kelvinsekx/portfolio/src/content/articles/hello-world/index.md

 Before I end this post, mummy I love you.
 You might not understand my writings or post, but I hope one day I make you just as happy as you have never been.

 I want to say thank you to Daniel and James for being those tough friends.

 My stay in the university would not have been fun without some cool friends: jidescata, AB, Jiladi, Bolu and wura who loved me irrespective of my unusual traits.

-To all the girls I loved: Fawole Feranmi, Lola, Bukunmi Aje Josphine and Sadiha Dauda.
+To all the girls I ever loved: Fawole Feranmi, Lola, Bukunmi Aje Josephine and Sadiha Dauda.

 Also to peace of Gawu who is the meekest of them all.